gaultier/blog/a_million_ways_to_data_race_in_go.md

 }
 ```

 The program makes two concurrent HTTP requests to two different URLs.
-For the first one, the code restricts redirects (I invented the exact logic for that, no need to look into it).
+For the first one, the code restricts redirects (I invented the exact logic for that, no need to look too much into it, the real code has complex logic here).
 For the second one, no redirect checks are performed, by setting `CheckRedirect` to nil.
 This code is idiomatic and follows the recommendations from the documentation:

 > CheckRedirect specifies the policy for handling redirects.
 If CheckRedirect is not nil, the client calls it before following an HTTP redirect.
 > If CheckRedirect is nil, the Client uses its default policy [...].